mcclatchy-southeast/census2020/data/readme.md

 Select columns from 2010 population counts of race and ethnicity on the county summary level for Alabama.

-## Race/ethnicity data dictionary
+## Shared file data dictionary

-The following fields apply to most of the race and ethnicity files above.
+The following fields apply to most of the race and ethnicity and housing files above.

 | Field name           | Census code | Description                                                                                                                                     |
 |----------------------|-------------|-------------------------------------------------------------------------------------------------------------------------------------------------|